nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

         }

         /* Put a thread to sleep for a specific time or until an event occurs.
-           Wait for the timeout.
+         * Wait for the timeout.
-           All waiting threads shall be woken by nrf_modem_event_notify.
+         * All waiting threads shall be woken by nrf_modem_event_notify if their context conditions
+         * are met.
+See nrf_modem_os_event_notify template below for details.
-           A blind return value of zero will cause a blocking wait. */
+         * A blind return value of zero will cause a blocking wait.
+         */

         if (!nrf_modem_is_initialized())
         {